aed3/poke-sim/designs/SCARLET_VIOLET_BATTLE_STATE.md

 | **Stockpile Count**       | Type           | 0       | 3       | 4                 | 2        | 8                |

 ### Notes
 - `Wish`: Enough bits to store half the maximum HP stat.
-Is 0 when wish is inactive
+Is 0 when wish is inactive.
-- `Pokemon Index`: 12 used for none
+- `Pokemon Index`: 12 used for none.
-- `Turn`: Turn 0 is team preview
+- `Turn`: Turn 0 is team preview.
-- `1 Turn Duration`: Set to 0 when condition is inactive
+- `1 Turn Duration`: Set to 0 when condition is inactive.
-- `2 Turn Duration`: Set to 0 when condition is inactive
+- `2 Turn Duration`: Set to 0 when condition is inactive.
-- `3 Turn Duration`: Set to 0 when condition is inactive
+- `3 Turn Duration`: Set to 0 when condition is inactive.
-- `4 Turn Duration`: Set to 0 when condition is inactive
+- `4 Turn Duration`: Set to 0 when condition is inactive.
-- `5 Turn Duration`: Set to 0 when condition is inactive
+- `5 Turn Duration`: Set to 0 when condition is inactive.
-- `6 Turn Duration`: Set to 0 when condition is inactive
+- `6 Turn Duration`: Set to 0 when condition is inactive.
-- `7 Turn Duration`: Set to 0 when condition is inactive
+- `7 Turn Duration`: Set to 0 when condition is inactive.
-- `8 Turn Duration`: Set to 0 when condition is inactive
+- `8 Turn Duration`: Set to 0 when condition is inactive.
 - `Species Name`: This is for every species and form.
-Could be reduced to only Pokemon supported in the simulated game, TBD
+Could be reduced to only Pokemon supported in the simulated game, TBD.
-- `Base Stat`: Max value needs to be confirmed
+- `Base Stat`: Max value needs to be confirmed.
 - `Damage`: Max HP time 2 because of counter and mirror coat.
-Could be set to Max HP if needed
+Could be set to Max HP if needed.